-The books are being printed and bound and will soon be en route to Fall Line in Atlanta, due to arrive in late November!
+The books are being printed and bound and will soon be en route to Fall Line in Atlanta, due to arrive in early December!

-You may still pre-order the book at the link above.
+You may order the book from either link above.

 Ocean Gleaning tracks the 17+ years of my art and research around the world through the Drifters Project.
 Traveling on major expeditions or just walking on the beach, I hunt for and remove plastics that have been tossed about on a long journey through ocean ecosystems.
 This is my story.

-The book documents forensic photographs from remote and difficult to reach places where plastic has been accumulating.
+The book documents my journey to remote and difficult to reach places around the world where plastic has been accumulating.
 Powerful artifacts enter into the Drifters Archive collection of tens of thousands.
-The book reveals a sample of 100 specimens of striking artifacts harvested from the sea, these are objects once utilitarian that have been changed by the oceanic voyages and come back as messages from the ocean.
+The book reveals portraits of a sample of 100 specimens of striking objects harvested from the sea, these are objects once utilitarian that have been changed by their drifting voyages and come back as messages from the ocean.